MarcusTL12/yatzy_solver/README.md

 The first interesting layer is with one free cell and one throw left (1, 1).
 This gives you two choices; get the points from the current set of dice, or reroll a subset of the dice, which leads you to some state of layer (0, 1).
+The expected score is then the max of these two choices.
+The expected score of not rerolling is the same as the layer below, just whatever amount of points you would get.
+For rerolling the story becomes more convoluted as you have a choice of which dice to reroll.

+### Rerolling dice

+When rerolling dice you chose between one of 2^5 (or 2^6) sets of dice to reroll.
+This will both include the no-rerolling case and several identical cases whenever there are equal dice.
+However this is a small amount to loop over when checking (only 32/64 states), so the cost of reducing these is probably not worth it.
+For a given set of dice to be rerolled there is a well defined (and well known) probability distribution of which new set of dice you might end up with.
+For example if rerolling two dice you get the distribution of 1/36 chance of each combination of dice, with all the ones with two different dice having a permutational symmetry giving 21 unique rerolls.
+For 5-6 dice the reduction due to permutation symmetries is not a trivial amount (7 776 / 46 656 -> 252 / 462 for rerolling 5/6 dice), and these can easiliy be stored as small lookup arrays to be looped over.